 The abs, or abdominals, are the muscles that run vertically down your stomach and are more about aesthetics than anything else.
-The core on the other hand includes a collection of muscles all around your midsection and plays a huge role not just in the gym, but in everyday life too.
+The core on the other hand includes a collection of muscles around your midsection and plays a huge role not just in the gym, but also in everyday life.

 Your core stabilises your entire body.
-It keeps your posture upright, it protects your lower back, it grounds you during all your exercises, and generally plays a part in everything we do.
+It keeps your posture upright, protects your lower back, grounds you during all your exercises, and generally plays a part in everything we do.

 When resistance training, our core is a fundamental muscle group to ensure the exercise is done correctly and with the right form.